bcmichael/RNMR-Docs/docs/command/full_command.md

 3. The record to be deleted has no owner.
 This means that the record has been allocated but never used.

 Type `CAT` to check who owns a given record.
 To check who is the current user, use the command `USER`.
+## DLTFIL
+Delete file

+Category: File IO

+Format: `DLTFIL` file

+Defaults: temp.dat

+Description:
+`DLTFIL` deletes a specified file.
+If no file is provided RNMR will prompt for a file to delete with temp.dat as a default.
+Be cautious when using `DLTFIL` as RNMR will not prompt for confirmation and will permanently delete the specified file.
+## DLTLST
+Delete list

+Category: File IO

+Format: `DLTLST` nam

+Defaults: temp

+Description:
+`DLTLST` deletes a specified list.
+If no list is provided RNMR will prompt for a list to delete with temp as a default.
+## DLTMAC
+Delete list

+Category: Macro

+Format: `DLTMAC` nam

+Defaults: temp

+Description:
+`DLTMAC` deletes a specified macro.
+If no macro is provided RNMR will prompt for a macro to delete with temp as a default.
+## DLTTBL
+Delete name table

+Category: Tables

+Format: `DLTTBL` nam

+Defaults: temp

+Description:
+`DLTTBL` deletes a specified name table.
+If no table is provided RNMR will prompt for a table to delete with temp as a default.
 ## DLY
 Set pulse programmer delay